krmaxwell/krmaxwell.github.io/_posts/2015-03-12-DND-alignments-and-hat-colors.md

 ### Chaotic Evil

 CE realizes that the server contains valuable data that they could use for their own benefit.
 They might subtly corrupt the information on the server after copying it themselves, then use it for financial gain or even to compromise the other victims themselves for additional gain.

+## Back to the hats

+A more detailed system of alignment reveals the possibility for much more nuance.
+Importantly, almost no one sees themselves as "evil".
+EasyDamus includes a discussion of [real-world alignments](http://www.easydamus.com/alignmentreal.html) that could be useful here.